Shade Container Plants: 10 of the Best Blue Annuals For Planters In The Shade

 Oh, and did I mention I love blue plants?

-Shade Pots by Jamie Hooper / Adobe Stock
+©Jamie Hooper / Adobe Stock

-Streptocarpella (streptocarpus saxorum)
+1 | Streptocarpella (streptocarpus saxorum)

-Container Role: Spiller
+Container role: Spiller

 Streptocarpella* is one of my absolute favorite blue flowering plants for full shade.

 It has nodding little bell shaped blooms that are delicate and mystical.
-They are held above dark green violet-like foliage by short stems.

 Streptocarpella grows 6-10″ and because it spills over the edges of pots, it is perfect for hanging baskets.
-Each 12″ basket needs 3-4 plants to make a nice bushy showing.

-I like to repeat the streptocarpella baskets in the fence holes (yes, that’s one of them peeping out from under the climbing hydrangea).
+I like to repeat the Streptocarpella baskets in the fence holes (yes, that’s one of them peeping out from under the climbing hydrangea).

 The leaves will burn in the direct afternoon sun, but they do well in shade and part-shade.
-They do not need deadheading and are easy to propagate from cuttings rooted in water.

-Browallia
+2 | Browallia

-Container Role: Filler or Spiller
+Container role: Filler or spiller

-Browallia* is a profuse bloomer with blue blossoms on a mounded 10″ plant.
 It is a reliable filler for your shade container.

 Use slow release fertilizer when potting up and water regularly.

-Salvia
+3 | Salvia

-Container Role: Thriller
+Container role: Thriller

-There are many different varieties of blue salvias that you can grow in containers, but ‘Victoria Blue‘* is my favorite.
-It has deep royal blue flowers along 8″ spikes that really attracts attention, both in the border and in containers.
+There are many different varieties of blue blooming salvias that you can grow in containers, but ‘Victoria Blue’ is my favorite.

-The spikes appear above lovely gray-green foliage on a 24″ plant.
 It is a tough annual and will bloom from May until frost.

 Salvia with Petunias and Creeping Jenny via dbgrosystems.com ** Pinning this image will link to the original source

-This beautiful planter from dbgrosystems.com combines Salvia with petunias and creeping jenny.
 They show a lot of different planter combinations on their website, so be sure to check them out if you’re looking for some more inspiration.

-Superbena® Verbena
+4 | Superbena® Verbena

 Superbena Royale Chambray (Verbena)*

-Container Role: Filler or Spiller
+Container role: Filler or spiller

-Superbena Verbenas are versatile cultivars that form a mounded shape and will drape over the edge of containers so they can be used as a filler or a spiller.
+Superbena® Verbenas are versatile cultivars that form a mounded shape and will drape over the edge of containers so they can be used as a filler or a spiller.

-Like salvia, it needs part-sun.
+Like salvia, it needs part shade.

 It does not need deadheading but will grow more flowering branches if sheared lightly with sharp scissors when planting.

-An alternative for a verbena spiller is ‘twister purple’.
+An alternative for a verbena spiller is ‘Twister Purple’.

-Verbena bonariensis
+5 | Verbena bonariensis

-Container Role: Thriller
+Container role: Thriller

-Another type of verbena to try is Verbena bonariensis.
-It is a tall plant that has an upright habit and grows to 20-30″, which makes it ideal for using as a thriller in a part-sun container.
+It is a tall plant with blue flowers that has an upright habit and grows to 20-30″.
+Which makes it ideal for using as a thriller in a part shade container.

-‘Meteor Shower‘ is my favorite color of this Verbena variety.
 Its typical verbena tufted blooms are a violet/lilac color.

-Calibrachoa
+6 | Calibrachoa

 Superbells Evening Star (Calibrachoa)*

-Container Role: Filler
+Container role: Filler

 ‘Superbells Evening Star‘* is my favorite variety for providing blue flowers in my containers.